hphelion/documentation/moonshot/manage.operational-dashboard.environment-tab.md

 <p style="background-color:#f8f8f8; padding:4px 4px 4px 4px; border: 1px dotted #000000; min-width:700px;"> <b>Important:</b> Customizing the public network settings is
 critical.
-Any missing or incorrect values will result in you having to re-install the HP Cloud OS for Moonshot Administration node.
+Any missing or incorrect values will result in you having to re-install the HP Helion Cloud OS for Moonshot Administration node.
 For procedural instructions, see <a href="/cloudos/moonshot/install/">Install and Configure Your Cloud</a>.
 </p>

-The following table describes the networks in the HP Cloud OS for Moonshot environment:
+The following table describes the networks in the HP Helion Cloud OS for Moonshot environment:

 <table style="text-align: left; vertical-align: top; min-width:700px;">